Jordan Pollack

 I am a professor at Brandeis University working on solving the AI problem by understanding the open-ended evolution of complexity in nature.
 This off-campus website hosts some of my commercial and public affairs projects, as well as free games!

 Visit the official DEMO laboratory at Brandeis University for access to all my science projects including the famous GOLEM robot-building-robots.
-My newest science project is www.Beeweb.org, which exploits the power of Peer-to-Peer and a secret formula we discovered in co-evolution, to provide an individual human teacher to every child in the world.
+Another science project is www.Beeweb.org, which exploits the power of Peer-to-Peer and a secret formula we discovered in co-evolution, to turn peers into each other's teacher.
+This educational technology could scale to provide tutoring to every child in the world when given broadband.

 Scientist.com, by the way, is a free webmail domain.
-I adopted it as a joke when some media started covering my work:
+I adopted it when some media started covering my work:

 Commercial Interests

-I discreetly consult to companies on long range vision as well as on how to use limited AI in their products and services.
+I sometimes consult to companies on long range vision as well as on how to limit the AI in their products and services.
 (Overexpectation always results in failure, while modest and predictable AI delights customers).
-A lifelong inventor with several patents, I also get involved in startups as advisor or board member, and have founded some myself.
-I've also been a scientific advisor to VC's like Polaris Venture Partners.
+A lifelong inventor with many patents, I also get involved in startups as advisor or board member, and have founded some myself.
+I've also been a scientific advisor to VC's like Flagship Ventures and Polaris Venture Partners.

-I was chief Scientist at VC-funded Abuzz and helped design a limited AI knowledge-sharing portal for enterprises which received 4 patents.
+I was chief Scientist at VC-funded Abuzz and helped design a limited AI knowledge-sharing portal for enterprises, and authored 5 patents.
 Abuzz was acquired by the NYTimes.

 I was the first scientific advisor to VC-funded Affinnova, which uses blind-watchmaker technology in product packaging design.